Rock Music Walking Tour of London’s Soho

 The tour includes a knowledgeable local guide—Evren—who doesn't just narrate but actively engages with the group, sharing personal anecdotes and insider stories.
 Many reviews praise his expertise, calling him "a treasure trove of information" and "full of great knowledge."
 The small group size (max 20 travelers) keeps the atmosphere intimate, allowing for questions and interaction.

 What’s included?
-You’ll get the benefit of Evren’s storytelling, along with a route through some of Soho’s most musical landmarks.
-The tour ends at a historic pub, perfect for sharing stories or having a drink (though alcoholic beverages aren’t included, so bring your wallet if you want one).
+You’ll get the benefit of Evren's storytelling, along with a route through some of Soho’s most musical landmarks.
+The tour ends at a historic pub, great for sharing stories or having a drink (though alcoholic beverages aren’t included, so bring your wallet if you want one).

 Duration and Price: At just around two hours and $31.75, this tour offers good value.
 It’s a manageable length that won’t take up your entire day but still gives you a substantial taste of London’s music scene.